XRPLF/xrpl-dev-portal/content/infrastructure/rippled/run-private-network-with-docker.md

         └── validator_3/
             └── config

-In your terminal, run the command below to create the directories:
+In your terminal, run the following command to create the directories:

      mkdir -p xrpl-private-network/{validator_1/config,validator_2/config,validator_3/config}